-8. Automated Decision Systems in the Workplace (SB 7)
+3. Artificial Intelligence and Automated Decision Systems in the Workplace (SB 7, AB 1018, and SB 420)

-This bill is part of the continued trend reflecting increased concerns regarding the use of artificial intelligence (AI) and Automated Decision Systems (ADSs) in employment settings.
-This bill focuses specifically on the use of AI and ADSs in employment settings, but several other pending bills, including AB 1018 (discussed below in our section on Artificial Intelligence) also have the potential to impose significant new requirements on employers who use AI or ADSs to facilitate employment-related decisions.
+Three bills are part of the continued trend reflecting increased concerns regarding the use of artificial intelligence (AI) and Automated Decision Systems (ADSs) in employment settings.
+One bill (AB 1018) focuses specifically on the use of AI and ADSs in employment settings, while several other pending bills (AB 1018 and SB 420) apply more broadly, but have the potential to impose significant new requirements on employers who use AI or ADSs to facilitate employment-related decisions.